-- 1. Policy: Organize and coordinate implementation of this Plan among City Departments and other agencies to produce well-designed facilities and a connected network of trails and bikeways that are safe-comfortable and enjoyable for the public to use. - a.
-Objective: Provide full-time staff positions dedicated to trails and bikeways with appropriate office budgets to promote bicycling and trail use within Albuquerque. - b.
-Objective (Planning): Create linkages between Planning Department, Parks & Recreation, and DMD regarding planning of future projects and programming funding for facility improvements and projects. - Strategy: DMD and Parks & Recreation, with assistance from the Planning Department, will coordinate requests for trails and bikeways funding.
-DMD will assist Planning and Parks & Recreation in the federal application process, and the three departments will coordinate representation at MRCOG. - ii.
-Strategy: The Planning Department, in coordination with DMD and Parks & Recreation, will take the lead on developing funding mechanisms and implementing the 50-Mile Activity Loop. - iii.
-Strategy: DMD and P&R, with assistance from the Planning Department will maintain an accurate list of major bikeway and trail projects currently programmed, to be updated on a biannual basis reflecting the status of programming, funding, design, and construction.
-This list will be the basis of the discussion and outcome of the two preceding strategies. - iv.
-Strategy: DMD and Parks & Recreation, with assistance from the Planning Department, will conduct an annual update of the existing and proposed facilities map. - c.
-Objective (Design): Foster linkages among critical departments within the City (primarily Parks & Recreation, DMD, and Planning) to communicate and coordinate activities related to design of trails and on-street bikeways. - i.
-Strategy: Adhere to the Design Guidelines adopted as part of this Plan when implementing projects unless strict adherence is not feasible.
-Any deviation must be documented by the project manager, including a rationale for the deviation.
+This section outlines a more specific approach to implement the Bikeways & Trails Facility Plan Goal 7, Streamline administrative practices and coordination, and specifically Policy 7.c: Organize and coordinate implementation of this Plan among City Departments and other agencies to produce well-designed facilities and a connected network of trails and bikeways that are comfortable and enjoyable for the public to use.

+Objective 1: Provide full-time staff positions dedicated to trails and bikeways with appropriate office budgets to promote bicycling and trail use within Albuquerque.

+Objective 2 (Planning): Create linkages between Planning Department, Parks & Recreation, and DMD regarding planning of future projects and programming funding for facility improvements and projects.

+- 1. DMD and Parks & Recreation, with assistance from the Planning Department, will coordinate requests for trails and bikeways funding.
+DMD will assist Planning and Parks & Recreation in the federal application process, and the three departments will coordinate representation at MRCOG. - 2.
+The Planning Department, in coordination with DMD and Parks & Recreation, will take the lead on developing funding mechanisms and implementing the 50-Mile Activity Loop. - 3.
+DMD and P&R, with assistance from the Planning Department will maintain an accurate list of major bikeway and trail projects currently programmed, to be updated on a biannual basis reflecting the status of programming, funding, design, and construction.
+This list will be the basis of the discussion and outcome of the two preceding strategies. - 4.
+DMD and Parks & Recreation, with assistance from the Planning Department, will conduct an annual update of the existing and proposed facilities map.

+Objective 3 (Design): Foster linkages among critical departments within the City (primarily Parks & Recreation, DMD, and Planning) to communicate and coordinate activities related to design of trails and on-street bikeways.